ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 The Forrester Wave™: API Management Solutions, Q3 2020: https://www.forrester.com/report/The+Forrester+Wave+API+Management+Solutions+Q3+2020/-/E-RES159081?objectid=RES159081#

 The deployment of API Connect are usually as follow:
 - One non production *API Connect Cloud* use to test the product, the API, perform update of new version of API Connect before going to Production.
 Use of several catalogs for several purpose (Development, tests, QA, ...).
-Those instance are used to test API Connect, the API, perform update of new versions of API Connect before going to Production.
+Those instances are used to test API Connect, the API, perform update of new versions of API Connect before going to Production.
 Use of several catalogs for several purpose (Development, tests, QA, ...)
 - One production *API Connect Cloud* for on-premise with a set of internal gateways and a set for external gateways.
 - Optionally,